Why Cadyn Upgraded from Dental Bonding to Veneers [VIDEO]

 How Cadyn chipped her front teeth

-Unfortunately, that’s also how she chipped her front teeth.
+Unfortunately, her passion was also how she chipped her front teeth.

-To initially fix her chipped teeth, she received dental bonding.
+To initially fix the problem, she received dental bonding.

 What is dental bonding?